sendisha1808/netflix-eda-and-insights/README.md

    - Click the **Open in Colab** badge at the top of this README.
    - Run the cells sequentially to execute the code and view the visualizations.

-2. Dowmload the `netflix_titles.csv` file into the project folder if it is not already present.
+2. Download the `netflix_titles.csv` file into the project folder if it is not already present.

 3. **Run locally:**
    ```bash